-EurasiaNet.org provides information and analysis about political, economic, environmental and social developments in the countries of Central Asia and the Caucasus, as well as in Russia, Turkey, and Southwest Asia.
+EurasiaNet.org provides information and analysis about political, economic, environmental and social developments in the countries of Central Asia and the Caucasus, as well as in Russia, Ukraine, Moldova, Turkey, and Southwest Asia.

 Based in New York, EurasiaNet.org advocates open and informed discussion of issues that concern countries in the region.
 The web site presents a variety of perspectives on contemporary developments, utilizing a network of correspondents based both in the West and in the region.
 The aim of EurasiaNet.org is to promote informed decision making among policy makers, as well as broadening interest in the region among the general public.

-EurasiaNet.org is operated by the Central Eurasia Project of the Open Society Institute.
+EurasiaNet.org is operated by the Eurasia Program of the Open Society Foundations.
 Our focus areas include:

 - -Analysis: articles on current events that build on context and place emphasis on anticipating future developments.